oracle-devrel/devo-tron-metaverse-room/README.md

 ### Create your free tier instance

-To host our metaverse room, we're going to use OCI's [Free Tier](https://www.oracle.com/uk/cloud/free/) account.
+To host our metaverse room, we're going to use OCI's [Free Tier](https://signup.cloud.oracle.com/?sourceType=:em:lw:rce:cpo:::RC_WWMK220630P00065:FY23Q1_DevRel_Tron_Day_0709) account.
 If you need a hand setting that up, my colleague [wrote a tutorial](https://medium.com/oracledevs/create-an-oracle-always-free-cloud-account-bc6aa82c1397) that will get you up and running.
-You can use A1 or E2.1 shape - this tutorial will focus on Oracle Linux OS but you can use other distributions (just remember that CLI commands will be different).
+You can use A1 or E2.1 shape - this tutorial will focus on Oracle Linux OS but you can use other distributions (just remember that CLI commands might be different).

 ### Connect to your instance